 “Jokshan begot (יָלַד אֶת) Sheba and Dedan.”
 (Gen 25:3)

-The Yahwist prefers the formula “x begat יָלַד]] y and z” in the qal, the priestly writer favouring the hiphil [[הוליד (cf. ויולד את-אנוש [Gen 5:6]) and a more list-like style:
+The Yahwist preferred the formula “x begat יָלַד]] y and z” in the qal, while the Priestly writer favoured the hiphil [[הוליד (cf. ויולד את-אנוש [Gen 5:6]) and listed names:

-“And these are the generations of Noah’s sons, Shem, Ham, and Japheth […] The descendants of Japheth: Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras.”
-(Gen 10:1–2)
+“And these are the generations of Noah’s sons, Shem, Ham, and Japheth […] The descendants of Japheth: Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras” (Gen 10:1–2).

-“And these are the names of Ishmael’s sons, by their names in order of birth: Nebaioth, the firstborn of Ishmael, and Kedar, and Abdeel, and Mibsam […]” (Gen 25:13)
+“And these are the names of Ishmael’s sons, by their names in order of birth: Nebaioth, the firstborn of Ishmael, and Kedar, and Abdeel, and Mibsam […]” (Gen 25:13).

 “And Jacob’s sons were twelve.
-Leah’s sons: Reuben, Jacob’s firstborn, and Simeon, and Levi, and Issachar, and Zebulun.”
-(Gen 35: 22–23)
+Leah’s sons: Reuben, Jacob’s firstborn, and Simeon, and Levi, and Issachar, and Zebulun” (Gen 35: 22–23).

-While the Priestly author focuses primarily on the patriarchs and their descendants in his lists, the Yahwist frequently adduces the mothers and their pregnancies.
-This style is found in both the primeval history (Genesis 1–11) and patriarchal cycles (Genesis 12–50):
+While the Priestly author primarily lists the patriarchs and their descendants, the Yahwist frequently mentions the mothers and their pregnancies.
+This style is found in both the primaeval history (Genesis 1–11) and patriarchal cycles (Genesis 12–50):

 Genesis 1–11:

-“and she [Eve] conceived and bore Cain.”
-(Gen 4:1)
+“and she [Eve] conceived and bore Cain” (Gen 4:1).

-“and she [Cain’s wife] conceived and bore Enoch.”
-(Gen 4:17)
+“and she [Cain’s wife] conceived and bore Enoch” (Gen 4:17).

-“Adah bore Jabal […] and the name of his brother was Jubal […] And Zillah bore Tubal-cain […]” (Gen 4:20–22)
+“Adah bore Jabal […] and the name of his brother was Jubal […] And Zillah bore Tubal-cain […]” (Gen 4:20–22).

 Genesis 12–50:

-“The older one bore a son and named him Moab […] And the younger also bore a son, and called him Ben-ammi […]” (Gen 19:37–38)
+“The older one bore a son and named him Moab […] And the younger also bore a son, and called him Ben-ammi […]” (Gen 19:37–38).

-“Sarah conceived and bore a son to Abraham in his old age.”
-(Gen 21:2a)
+“Sarah conceived and bore a son to Abraham in his old age” (Gen 21:2a).

-“She conceived and bore a son and he [Judah] named him Er.”
-(Gen 38:3)
+“She conceived and bore a son and he [Judah] named him Er” (Gen 38:3).

-The uniformity between the two sections is also evident in the reference to the hero’s profession:
+The uniformity between the two sections is also evident in the references to the hero’s profession:

 Genesis 1–11:

-“Abel became a keeper of sheep, and Cain became a tiller of the soil.”
-(Gen 4:1–2)
+“Abel became a keeper of sheep, and Cain became a tiller of the soil” (Gen 4:1–2).

 “[…] Jabal was the ancestor of those who dwell in tents and amidst herds.
-And the name of his brother was Jubal; he was the ancestor of all who play the lyre and the pipe […] Tubal-cain who made all kinds of bronze and iron tools.”
-(Gen 4:21–22)
+And the name of his brother was Jubal; he was the ancestor of all who play the lyre and the pipe […] Tubal-cain who made all kinds of bronze and iron tools” (Gen 4:21–22).

 Genesis 12–50:

-“Esau became a skillful hunter, a man of the outdoors and Jacob was a mild man who stayed in the camp.”
-(Gen 25:27)
+“Esau became a skillful hunter, a man of the outdoors and Jacob was a mild man who stayed in the camp” (Gen 25:27).

-As these examples—and those to be adduced below—demonstrate, it is difficult to differentiate stylistically between the genealogical data in the non-Priestly materials in the primeval history section (Gen 1–11) and their counterparts in the non-Priestly writings in the patriarchal narratives (Gen 12–50).
-It is also not easy content-wise to regard the two divisions as separate entities that developed independently.
-The assumption that a genealogical composition existed that surveyed the first generations from Adam to Terah (or the descendants of Eber) without leading to the central element—namely, the nation’s forefathers—is dubious.
-Even if these two sections contain material that consolidated separately, it is evident that they are integrally linked by deliberate intention via the genealogical sequence.
+As these examples, and those to be adduced, demonstrate, it is difficult to differentiate stylistically between the genealogical data in the non-Priestly primaeval history section (Gen 1–11) and their counterparts in the non-Priestly patriarchal narratives (Gen 12–50).
+Regarding content, the two divisions do not appear to be separate entities that developed independently.
+The existence of a genealogical composition that delineated the first generations from Adam to Terah (or the descendants of Eber) without leading up to the central element, the nation’s forefathers, is dubious.
+Even if these two sections contain material that consolidated separately, it is evident that they are integrally linked by deliberate design via the genealogical sequence.